chromium/chromium/docs/mac_lld.md

 Chrome OS, Fuchsia), and it's faster than other COFF linkers (the executable file format on Windows).

-LLD is currently 3-4x faster at linking Chromium Framework than ld64, the macOS system linker in symbol\_level=0 release builds, despite ld64 being already fast.
+LLD is currently 3-4x as fast as ld64, the macOS system linker, at linking Chromium Framework in symbol\_level=0 release builds, despite ld64 being already fast.

 LLD has advantages unrelated to speed, too: